 France is a member of the G8, World Trade Organization (WTO), the Secretariat of the Pacific Community (SPC) and the Indian Ocean Commission (COI).
 It is an associate member of the Association of Caribbean States (ACS) and a leading member of the International Francophone Organisation (OIF) of fifty-one fully or partly French-speaking countries.
 But it is an undeniable truth that France is the astounding member of the fashion society.

 Last week, Eurozone’s second biggest economy, France’s inflation turned negative for the first time since 2009.
 The French National Statistics Agency said that the prices declined %0.4 in January compared to the same month last year.
 The agency also explained that the decline in consumer prices is a result of a %1.4 drop in the cost of manufactured goods.
 Particularly, due to the winter sales and a % 7.1 drop in energy prices related to the decline in oil prices.
 Despite all the news about France’s negative inflation from last week, let’s have a look at France’s up-and-coming e-commerce potential by numbers of 2014:

 - A growth of %0.3 has been accomplished in the economy,

 - France is the 10th country in the world in internet usage and 24th in the penetration rate rankings,

 - Internet Users’ number has reached 57.5 million,

-E-commerce is also a job-creating business which has high potential in France.
-There are almost 90.000 people working directly or indirectly in e-commerce market by the end of 2013.
+E-Commerce is also a job-creating business which has high potential in France.
+There are almost 90.000 people working directly or indirectly in the e-commerce market by the end of 2013.
 FEVAD’s report predicts that the 138.000 sites which listed by FEVAD itself, could create close to 20.000 jobs this year.